DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Data

-For sign classification, we focus on the top-k accuracy \footnote{Where a prediction is marked as a true positive if the correct sign is in the top k of a ranked list of predictions.}, while also using metrics robust to dataset imbalance such as the mean recall \footnote{In this context, "recall" refers to the fraction of true positives that are flagged as such. } across all classes.
-In early discussions with potential users of this tool, providing a list of ranked suggestions for each sign on a new document was identified as a useful feature, and the top-k accuracy provides a useful measure of success on this task.
-Given the large dataset imbalance we observe in Section \ref{sec:stats}, we also wished to characterize classification models' performance as training set attestations vary, to understand which sign classes may be particularly difficult to recognize even in the context of ``perfect'' localizations.
-For context, deep image classifiers trained on clean, multi-class datasets such as ImageNet can achieve top-1 accuracies upwards of 79\%, and top-5 accuracies upwards of 95\% \cite{https://doi.org/10.48550/arxiv.1512.03385} on datasets with far more classes.
+For sign classification, we focus on the top-k accuracy.
+In this setting, a prediction is marked as a true positive if the correct sign is in the top-k of a ranked list of predictions.
+For example, if a the top-ranked prediction is not correct, but the correct sign is highly ranked (i.e., the 4th highest ranked), then the prediction would be marked as "correct" from the perspective of the top-5 accuracy.
+This provides two key pieces of insight: firstly, understanding whether or not the network is approximately correct in cases where it incorrectly predicts the top-ranked sign, and secondly, determining how practically useful a ranked list of signs provided by the model would be.
+Obviously, if the top-5 signs are no more or less likely to be the correct prediction than any other group of signs, then providing a ranked list is largely useless.
+In early discussions with potential end--users of this tool, providing a list of ranked suggestions for each sign on a new document was identified as a useful feature, and the top-k accuracy provides a useful measure of success on this task.
+Given the large dataset imbalance we observe in Section \ref{sec:dataset_summary}, we also wished to characterize classification models' performance as training set attestations vary, to understand which sign classes may be particularly difficult to recognize even in the context of ``perfect'' localizations.
+For context, deep image classifiers trained on clean, multi-class datasets such as ImageNet achieve top-1 accuracies upwards of 79\%, and top-5 accuracies upwards of 95\% \cite{He_2016} on datasets with far more classes.
+To understand better how a sign's attestations relate to its per-class precision and recall, we also compute the mean recall, which is commonly used as a "balanced" estimate of accuracy \cite{brodersen2010balanced} and the Spearman's $\rho$ between the number of attestations and a sign's per-class precision and recall.